-There are potential limitations on corporate losses you can CAUTION deduct on your return.
-These limitations and the order in which you must apply them are as follows: the basis limitations, the at-risk limitations, and the passive activity limitations.
+There are potential limitations on corporate losses you can deduct on your return.
+These limitations CAUTION and the order in which you must apply them are as follows: the basis limitations, the at-risk limitations, the passive activity limitations, and the excess business loss limitations.
 See Limitations on Losses, Deductions, and Credits, earlier.